paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 Special thanks to **Dr Julie Sladden** and **Dr Maryanne Demasi** for collaboration on investigative reporting that brought these issues to wider public attention.

+## Disclaimer

+This independent audit is conducted and published in the public interest, consistent with principles of open government, parliamentary oversight, and citizen-led accountability.
+It examines institutional processes and documentary evidence related to the implementation of government policy and regulatory frameworks.
+The purpose is to inform public and parliamentary understanding and to contribute to accountability and transparency in government administration.

+The audit does not attribute misconduct or wrongdoing to any individual, question the professional competence or integrity of officials, or suggest deliberate misrepresentation by any person or organisation.
+References to named individuals reflect standard documentation practices, citing who presented information in their official capacity as identified in public source materials.

+The focus is exclusively on identifying and analysing gaps between published frameworks and verifiable records—not on the actions or intentions of any individual or partner organisation.

+**Commitment to Accuracy:** If any inadvertent mischaracterisation of fact, evidence, or the position of any individual or entity is identified, it will be promptly reviewed and corrected.
+Feedback is welcomed via the project's GitHub repository.

+**Copyright & Fair Dealing:** The use of source materials, including Crown Copyright documents, is for the purpose of non-commercial research, criticism, review, and public interest analysis pursuant to fair dealing provisions of the Copyright Act 1968 (Cth).

 **Last updated:** 14 December 2025
 **Version:** 1.6.1
 **Status:** Publication‑ready for open‑repository release